Information for all parties about when a complaint is made about an early learning service.

 GMA1 Display of information - hospital-based licensing criteria

 Parents and whānau who wish to complain about an early learning service are encouraged to follow the service’s complaints procedure in the first instance.
 Most complaints are resolved this way and do not require Ministry intervention.
 See our Parent’s website for more information about making a complaint.

-Any person who is concerned or unsatisfied with a situation, process or decision at an early learning service can complain to the Ministry.
+Any person who is concerned or unsatisfied with a situation, process or decision at an early learning service can complain to the Ministry of Education.

-All complaints received by the Ministry are assessed to determine the most appropriate course of action and whether the service could be in breach of regulated standards.
-Upon receiving a complaint Ministry staff will:
+We assess all complaints to determine the most appropriate course of action and whether the service could be in breach of regulated standards.
+Upon receiving a complaint we will:

 - acknowledge the complaint within two working days;

 - confirm whether the complainant has followed the service’s complaints procedure;